 Ride Tram 28

 Lisbon’s trams are iconic, and no tram is more well-known that tram 28.
 This is, basically, the tourist tram and offers the best viewing route around the city.
 However, it can get incredibly crowded and uncomfortable.
 Your best bet is to go first thing in the morning, or later in the day to help avoid the crowds.
-Note: be wary of pickpockets!
+Note: be wary of pickpockets while on board!

 Alfama is one of the best places to get lost in Lisbon.
 Winding alleys, staircases, and steep cobblestone streets surrounded by old houses and buildings.
-It’s one of the oldest parts of Portugal, and time is evidence, but there is a ton of charm.
+It’s one of the oldest parts of Portugal and it’s incredibly charming.

 Belem is only a short tram ride away from Lisbon, and has quite a few attractions to see.
 The reason most people go to Belem is for Pasteis de Belem which is believed to serve up the most delicious pasteis de nata (egg tarts) in the area.
 Along with the pastries, you should also visit Belem Tower, Jerónimos Monastery, and the Monument of Discoveries.